Caleydo/caleydo.github.io/_documentation/quickstart_guide.md

 Then, from within the VM:

 {% highlight bash  %}
-# 1a clone the repositories and their dependencies
+# 1 clone the repositories and their dependencies
 ./manage.sh clone demo_app
 ./manage.sh clone caleydo_server

-# OR 1b install the latest published plugin
-./manage.sh install demo_app
-./manage.sh install caleydo_server

 # 2 resolve dependencies of plugins
 ./manage.sh resolve